Cyber-One/SpotMicro_MRL/Docs/3_Spot_Micro_Operating_System.md

 open a terminal window, black icon in the top left corner of the screen. type in the following: cd MRL

     ./myrobotlab.sh

 This will start the installation process of MyRobotlab.
 This will also take a bit of time, about 1.5 hours on a Raspi 4 and about 2 hours on a Raspi 3.
-Whe the install is finished, it willl start the web browser and open the WebGUI interface to MRL
+When the install is finished, it will start the web browser and open the WebGUI interface to MRL

 You now have The basic robot OS installed.